Disney Entertainment Television: Walt Disney Television

-On October 8, 2018, Disney announced the division would be renamed into the second incarnation of Walt Disney Television following the completion of its acquisition of 21st Century Fox.
-The acquisition added 20th Century Fox Television, FX Networks and FX Productions, Fox 21 Television Studios, and National Geographic Global Networks to the division.
-Fox television executives Peter Rice, Dana Walden, John Landgraf, and Gary Knell joined The Walt Disney Company on March 20, 2019.
+On October 8, 2018, Disney announced the division would be rebranded as the second incarnation of Walt Disney Television following the completion of its acquisition of 21st Century Fox.
+The acquisition added 20th Century Fox Television, FX Networks and FX Productions, Fox 21 Television Studios and National Geographic Global Networks to the division.
+Fox television executives Peter Rice, Dana Walden, John Landgraf and Gary Knell joined The Walt Disney Company on March 20, 2019.

 On March 5, 2019, Craig Hunegs was named to lead the combined Disney Television Studios — ABC Studios, ABC Signature, 20th Century Fox Television and Fox 21 Television Studios.
 He would report to Walden.

 Following the completed acquisition of the 21st Century Fox assets in March 2019, Disney reorganized its television division to align various operations.
 On June 10, 2019, Disney announced that both Disney Television Studios and FX Entertainment would share the same casting division.
 After assuming full control over Hulu in May 2019, Disney reorganized Hulu's reporting structure in July 2019, placing Hulu's Scripted Originals team under Walt Disney Television.
 Under the new structure, Hulu's SVP of Original Scripted Content would report directly to the chairman of Disney Television Studios and ABC Entertainment.

 On August 10, 2020, Disney Television Studios rebranded all of its three studios as part of merger terms which required dropping the "Fox" name from assets acquired from 21st Century Fox, with 20th Century Fox Television becoming 20th Television; Fox 21 Television Studios became the second incarnation of Touchstone Television to avoid brand confusion with Fox Corporation; and ABC Studios merged with the original incarnation of ABC Signature Studios to form the current ABC Signature.
 In addition, the original syndication arm of 20th Century Fox Television also called "20th Television" was folded into Disney-ABC Domestic Television.